uqlibrary/fez-frontend/custom_modules/ckeditor/README.md

 ## Build details

-This package is manually built on CKEditor website (CKEditor4 doesn't properly support proper JS modules/npm install) Steps to build requied CKEditor:
+This package is custom built using the CKEditor website (CKEditor4 doesn't properly support proper JS modules/npm install)

+### Update using current config

+- Follow the link in line 19 of `ckeditor_build/build-config.js` to download the latest version of our custom build.
+- Replace all contents of `ckeditor_build` with the contents of `ckeditor` directory in the downloaded zip file.

+### Steps to build required CKEditor manually

 - Navigate to <https://ckeditor.com/cke4/builder>
 - 1.Select preset: Basic